 Mechanics of Opening An Account and Using It

-You must have a HDHP before you can sign up for a Health Savings Account.
+You must have an HDHP before you can sign up for a Health Savings Account.
 Besides working with your employer’s option if you are an employee, many institutions offer HSA’s including insurance companies, banks, or credit unions.
 You can search the internet for HSA providers.

 Depending on the HSA, reimbursements are made by check, ACH transfer, or ATM withdrawal.
-Good recordkeeping is critical because there is no time restrictions or deadlines for when you can reimburse yourself from the account.
+Good recordkeeping is critical because there are no time restrictions or deadlines for when you can reimburse yourself from the account.
 You have to keep your receipts to document the date of purchase and also as proof the expense is qualified.
 Medical expenses you incurred before the HSA was open aren’t eligible.